jaredible/CS4610-Project-1/README.md

 ## Getting Started

 These are instructions of how you may set up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites